Imperial Brands: 2000 to present

-On 15 July 2014, Reynolds American agreed to buy Greensboro, North Carolina-based Lorillard Tobacco Company, for $27.4 billion.
+On 15 July 2014, Reynolds American agreed to buy Greensboro, North Carolina–based Lorillard Tobacco Company, for $27.4 billion.
 The deal also included the sale of the Kool, Winston, Salem, and blu eCigs brands to Imperial for $7.1 billion.
 In November 2014, Imperial said Commonwealth-Altadis and the Lorillard operations being acquired would be called ITG Brands LLC.
 The deal with Lorillard was completed on 12 June 2015, and as part of the deal, Greensboro became the location of the ITG headquarters.
 On 1 November 2018, ITG announced production would move from the former American Tobacco Company plant in Reidsville, North Carolina, built in 1892, and later expanded, to Greensboro by 2020.
 The plant made USA Gold, Sonoma, Montclair and Rave.

 In February 2016, Imperial changed its name to "Imperial Brands" to distance itself from tobacco.

 In 2018, a subsidiary, Imperial Brands Ventures, took a stake in Oxford Cannabinoid Technologies which is licensed by the UK government to develop cannabis-based medicines.

 In November 2019, after searching for a new chairman since February, the company announced its senior independent director Thérèse Esperdy would take the role.

+In July 2020, Stefan Bomhard, the former chief executive of global automotive distributor Inchcape and former president of Bacardi Europe, became chief executive of Imperial Brands.

+In 2021, Imperial Brands opened an office in Hammersmith, West London.
+In 2021 Imperial Brands launched the Pulze and iD heated tobacco system in selected European markets.
+The company has also launched Zone X, an oral nicotine brand, in several European countries.

+In 2022 and 2023, Imperial Brands launched blu 2.0, an upgrade to its blu vaping device, in the UK and several other countries.